CRI-Biocore/scRNA-2025-Workshop3/docs/06-clustering.md

-# Section 6: Normalization, Scaling, and Clustering for Integrated Multi-sample Data
+# Section 6: Scaling, and Clustering for Integrated Multi-sample Data

 Similarly to the analysis performed on individual samples previously as shown in the below workflow

 ![](./images/seurat_norm_clustering_workflow.png)

-The integrated object is ready for downstream analysis steps, as outlined below:
+**The integrated object is ready for downstream analysis steps, as outlined below:**

 ```r
 # Step 1: Rescale the integrated Seurat object